Pomegranate: Etymology

 Garnet derives from Old French grenat by metathesis, from Medieval Latin granatum as used in a different meaning "of a dark red color".
-This derivation may have originated from pomum granatum, describing the color of pomegranate pulp, or from granum, referring to "red dye, cochineal".
+This derivation may have originated from pomum granatum, describing the color of pomegranate pulp, or from granum, referring to red dye, cochineal.

 The modern French term for pomegranate, grenade, has given its name to the military grenade.

+Pomegranates were colloquially called wineapples or wine-apples in Ireland, although this term has fallen out of use.
+It still persists at the Moore Street open-air market in central Dublin.

 Description

-A shrub or small tree growing 5 to 10 m high, the pomegranate has multiple spiny branches and is long-lived, with some specimens in France surviving for 200 years.
-P. granatum leaves are opposite or subopposite, glossy, narrow oblong, entire, 3–7 cm long and 2 cm broad.
+The pomegranate is a shrub or small tree growing 5 to 10 m high, with multiple spiny branches.
+It is long-lived, with some specimens in France surviving for 200 years.
+P. granatum leaves are opposite or subopposite, glossy, narrow oblong, entire, 3–7 cm long, and 2 cm broad.

 The flowers are bright red and 3 cm in diameter, with three to seven petals.
 Some fruitless varieties are grown for the flowers alone.

-Fruit, sarcotesta and seeds
+The flower's anthers close around the stigma until maturity, the ovaries are divided internally into special compartments or locules of many suspended ovules covered in septum.

+Fruit

-Red-purple in color, the pomegranate fruit husk has two parts: an outer, hard pericarp, and an inner, spongy mesocarp (white "albedo"), which comprises the fruit inner wall where seeds attach.
-Membranes of the mesocarp are organized as nonsymmetric chambers that contain seeds inside sarcotestas, which are embedded without attachment to the mesocarp.
-Containing juice, the sarcotesta is formed as a thin membrane derived from the epidermal cells of the seeds.
+The pomegranate fruit husk is red-purple with an outer, hard pericarp, and an inner, spongy mesocarp (white "albedo"), which comprises the fruit's inner wall where seeds attach.
+Membranes of the mesocarp are organized as nonsymmetric chambers that contain seeds which are embedded without attachment to the mesocarp, also a result of fertilization to the divided ovary.
+Pomegranate seeds are characterized by having sarcotesta, thick fleshy seed coats derived from the integuments or outer layers of the ovule's epidermal cells.
 The number of seeds in a pomegranate can vary from 200 to about 1,400.

-Botanically, the edible fruit is a berry with seeds and pulp produced from the ovary of a single flower.
+Botanically, the fruit is a berry with edible seeds and pulp produced from the ovary of a single flower.
 The fruit is intermediate in size between a lemon and a grapefruit, 5–12 cm in diameter with a rounded shape and thick, reddish husk.

-In mature fruits, the juice obtained by compressing the seeds yields a sour flavor due to low pH (4.4) and high contents of polyphenols, which may cause a red indelible stain on fabrics.
-Primarily, the pigmentation of pomegranate juice results from the presence of anthocyanins and ellagitannins.
+In mature fruits, the juice obtained by compressing the seeds yields a tart flavor due to low pH (4.4) and high contents of polyphenols, which may cause a red indelible stain on fabrics.
+The pigmentation of pomegranate juice primarily results from the presence of anthocyanins and ellagitannins.

 Cultivation

-P. granatum is grown for its fruit crop, and as ornamental trees and shrubs in parks and gardens.
-Mature specimens can develop sculptural twisted-bark multiple trunks and a distinctive overall form.
+P. granatum is grown for its vegetable crop, and as ornamental trees and shrubs in parks and gardens.
+Mature specimens can develop sculptural twisted bark, multiple trunks, and a distinctive overall form.
 Pomegranates are drought-tolerant, and can be grown in dry areas with either a Mediterranean winter rainfall climate or in summer rainfall climates.
 In wetter areas, they can be prone to root decay from fungal diseases.
 They can tolerate moderate frost, down to about -12 °C.